InboraStudio/3D-Modeling-and-Textures-Painting-In-Unity3D/README.md

-# 3D Modeling & Texturing Toolkit for Unity
+# 3D Modeling and Textures Painting In Unity3D

 A comprehensive toolkit for creating, editing, and texturing 3D models directly within the Unity Editor.
 This Blender-like asset integrates modeling, UV unwrapping, texture painting, and material editing into a single unified workflow.